sanskrit/learnsanskrit.org/content/vyakarana/sounds/savarna-sounds.md

 }

-Notice thas the phrase "{s savarNa} with each other" is inferred from the context of rule 1.1.9 above.
+Notice that the phrase "{s savarNa} with each other" is inferred from the context of rule 1.1.9 above.
 This extension of context from one rule to another is called {s-dfn anuvRtti}.
 There are specific principles that we can use to define {s anuvRtti}.
 But for now, let's just focus on understanding this rule.